-By the time I was eight years old I witnessed an upstanding business woman fall prey to the devil, a reviled billionaire claw his way out of a shallow grave, and a Midwest town leveled by a tsunami.
+By the time I was eight years old, I had witnessed an upstanding businesswoman fall prey to the devil, a reviled billionaire claw his way out of a shallow grave, and a Midwest town leveled by a tsunami.
 All without ever leaving my couch.
 Wonders never cease on soap operas.

 The very act of conception is often a miracle.
 Women awake impregnated against their knowledge all the time.
 Was it a hole in the diaphragm?
-A too much Jungle Juice?
+A little too much Jungle Juice?
 Was it Satan himself?
-Sometimes it’s all of the above.
+Sometimes, it’s all of the above.

 The hardest part about your journey to motherhood is determining if you’re actually pregnant.
 Sure, the pregnancy test showed a + sign.
 Your doctor confirmed the results.
 You’ve stopped drinking and started glowing.
 But how can you be really sure?

 The bad news is you can’t.

 Sometimes doctors lie because they are secretly in love with you or exacting revenge from something you did in a past life.
 Your ex-lover might have paid a former convict to break into your bathroom with a vial full of hCG-laden urine purchased at a New Orleans swap meet.

 It’s also highly possible that your tender breasts, frequent vomiting, and rapid weight gain are the result of a hysterical pregnancy (very common.)
 Or, for some people, your freshman year of college.

 I’m not sure why some women get all puffy and uncomfortable when they’re with child.

 Everyone knows your full-term baby bump sits directly on your belly and is roughly the size of a volleyball (soccer ball if you’re having a girl.)

 Gauzy tops and work-appropriate maternity dresses accentuate your prized bump perfectly, but sadly, you won’t get to wear them until your eighth month when you start showing.